llafuente/nema/README.md

 You can aggregate many Swaggers into one unique generation.

-`nema` will take config from the first file, and add methods and models from the rest.
+`nema` will take module/generation configuration from the first file only and basePath, parameters etc. from each file.

+In the end you will have one unique module with all methods a models.

+Be aware of collisions :)

 ```
 nema --swagger=./path-yo-file.yml --swagger=./path-yo-file2.yml --angular5-api